department-of-veterans-affairs/va.gov-team/research/chatbot-usability-report.md

 ## Summary
 Based on our [first round of research](https://github.com/department-of-veterans-affairs/covid19-chatbot/blob/master/docs/research/covid-19-chatbot-research-report.md), we validated a click-through decision tree chatbot is an appropriate interaction model for delivering COVID-19 information.
 The goals of this research focused on the usability of the chatbot and content organization.

-During this round, we continued to see some of the themes from the first round about the overwhelming amount of COVID-19 information available and validation that a chatbot provides an effective method of communicating information.
-This round, we were able to validate the value of topics covered by the chatbot, understand what motives users to use or not use a chatbot, and better understand Veteran's expectations for interacting with a chatbot.
+During this round, we continued to see some of the same themes from the first round.
+In addition, we were able to validate the value of topics covered by the chatbot, understand what motives users to use or not use a chatbot, and better understand Veteran's expectations for interacting with a chatbot.